danielcampbell43/ToonTogether/README.md

 This app already has a few basic features
 * A user can sign up at `/users/new`
 * A signed up user can sign in at `/login`
-* A signed in user can create posts at `/posts`
 * A signed in user can sign out at `/logout`

 ## Design

 This app uses the repository pattern.
 The repository pattern separates the business logic of models from the responsibility of connecting to the database and making queries.
 Take a look in the `src/main/java/repository` and you'll find `PostRepository` which generates and executes queries to Create, Read, Update and Delete (CRUD) posts.
 Depending on what you've built in the past, it might or might not feel familiar to you.

-## Initial learning goals

-You don't need an in-depth knowledge of each dependency listed above.
-Once you can tick off these learning goals, you're ready to dive in.
-It's assumed that you can already TDD the Takeaway Challenge, or something of similar complexity, in Java.
-It's OK if you need to pause here with Acebook and learn how to do that now :)

-### Maven
-- [ ] I can explain what pom.xml is for
-- [ ] I can start the app using Maven

-### Thymeleaf
-- [ ] I can explain the code in `posts/index.html`
-- [ ] I can plan a new template that could be used for editing a post

-### Flyway
-- [ ] I can explain what a migration is
-- [ ] I can explain when migrations are run
-- [ ] I can explain the code in the two migration files in this directory `/db/migration/`
-- [ ] I can explain the naming convention for flyway migration files

-### Selenium
-- [ ] I can explain the code in `SignUpTest.java`
-- [ ] I can write a new feature test for unsuccessful sign up

-### Faker
-- [ ] I can explain what Faker does
-- [ ] I can explain why it's useful

-### JUnit4
-- [ ] I can explain the code in `PostTest.java`
-- [ ] I could add more test cases to `PostTest.java`

-### The repository pattern
-- [ ] I can explain the repository pattern

-### SpringBoot
-- [ ] I can diagram how this SpringBoot application handles `GET "/posts"`

-### Spring Security
-- [ ] I can explain how this app is secured

-## Resources

-* [Some great videos on Spring Security](https://www.youtube.com/watch?v=sm-8qfMWEV8&list=PLqq-6Pq4lTTYTEooakHchTGglSvkZAjnE).
-Don't watch them all, but do watch the first couple if you want an overview.